LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 feelings (anger, sadness, loneliness, deadness, etc.), and maintain

-anguish within a therapeutic alliance is typically avoided, because
+anguish within a solid therapeutic alliance is typically avoided,

-(essential in helping them mend) feels threatening to their
+(essential to helping them mend) feels threatening to their

 non-needing or 'false-self.'
-Thus, even friendships and professional
+Thus, friendships and professional or

-due to inherent limitations, are sub-consciously ratified and perpetuated.
+due to inherent limitations or deficits, are subconsciously ratified

 Individuals who've not addressed